Aidoku/aidoku-rs/crates/cli/src/supporting/README.md

 # Supporting Files

-The following files are included in the `aidoku` cli binary:
+The following files are included in the `buny` cli binary:

 ### Schema
 - `source.schema.json`: A JSON schema for the `source.json` file included in source `res` directories.